IPN Operations/History on PayPal

 Sentindicates that PayPal sent the message to your IPN listener

-Failedindicates that PayPal did not receive an acknowledgement to the message
+Failedindicates that PayPal did not receive an acknowledgment to the message

 Queuedindicates that PayPal is ready to send the message